msess/exams/README.md

 In your fork (YOUR_NAME/exams) conduct the following steps:

-2. Create a folder for the course whose exams you wish to add (if it doesnt already exist)
+2. Create a folder for the course (named: MSE|ENSC|ECON ###) whose exams you wish to add (if it doesnt already exist)
 3. Create a folder inside the course folder for whether it's a Final or Midterm (if it doesnt already exist)
 4. Copy the final/midterm into the folder
+5. Rename the file to: Summer|Fall|Spring-YEAR-ANYTHING_ELSE_YOU_WANT.pdf
-5. Upload the exams
+6. Upload the exams
-6. Send a pull request to the MSESS/exams repository
+7. Send a pull request to the MSESS/exams repository

-The folder structure and names are crucial.
+The folder structure and names (Caps, spacing, and info needed) are crucial.
 Please take a look at other exams that have already been uploaded to see how to capitalize and name files.

 ## For admins only